BluestoneInstitute/training_R_programming/README.md

 # Save excel to a csv file
 write_csv(excel, "imported_from_excel.csv")

-# Save excelt to a bar delimited txt
+# Save excel to a bar delimited txt
 write_delim(excel, "imported_from_excel.txt", delim = "|")
 ```

+> **BEST PRACTICE NOTE:**
+> Large datasets should be imported once and then saved to a permanent R dataset.
+This saves you from having to wait to re-import data multiple times.

 ## Tidy Data